 Dr. Rochford's current permanent position is NIST's Associate Director for Laboratory Programs (ADLP).
 As ADLP, he provides direction and operational guidance for NIST's scientific and technical mission-focused laboratory programs and serves as principal deputy to the Under Secretary of Commerce for Standards and Technology and NIST director, among other duties.

 Dr. Rochford was formerly director of NIST-Boulder Labs and the Communications Technology Laboratory (CTL), also headquartered in Boulder, Colo.
-He was responsible for the creation of the CTL, which focuses on measurement science to assist first responder communications, spectrum sharing and advanced communications technologies.
-In that position, he also served as the co-director of the Center for Advanced Communications, a joint activity of NIST and the National Telecommunications and Information Administration.
+He was responsible for the creation of the CTL, which focuses on measurement science to assist first responder communications, spectrum sharing and advanced communications technologies, and support for the National Advanced Spectrum and Communications Test Network (NASCTN).

 Previously, Dr. Rochford served as chief of both the Quantum Electronics and Photonics and Optoelectronics Divisions at NIST, as well as acting director of the Electronics and Electrical Engineering Laboratory.